Module 1: Introductory Material

 Lecture Content

-In this section, you will find the video lectures for all the introductory course material module.
+In this section, you will find the video lectures for the introductory course material module.
 They are designed to be watched in order, but each video should make sense on its own.
-Click each thumbnail to open access to each video.
+Click each banner to open access to each video.
 There are also links with each video if you prefer to watch on the Rumble or YouTube interface or download just the audio to listen offline.

 1a: Why Study History?